 - Improved water, sanitation and hygiene (WASH) practices in targeted communities and health facilities.

-Photo: Sandra Calligaro for Action Against Hunger Afghanistan.
+Photo: Action Against Hunger Afghanistan.

 To ensure that its actions have sustainable long-term impact, Action Against Hunger will work closely with the Ministry of Public Health, and the Ministry of Rural Rehabilitation and Development in Afghanistan.